by Corey Beilstein

 This conversation is really a collaborative discussion – across the organization.
 It’s critical to find solutions and understand a new method’s value and viability, marketing, analytics, research and development… and any user of consumer insights and contributor to consumer understanding can (and should), be part of these discussions.

 So, what questions should you ask?
-Here a few:
+Here are a few:

 IS IT UNIQUE?